Since one of the most common questions we receive from clients here at IBUSA is…

 Term life insurance vs Whole Life Insurance

-As a result, we wanted to take a moment describe how term life insurance policies differ from whole life insurance policies and very briefly highlight some of the pros and cons of each.
+As a result, we wanted to describe how term life insurance policies differ from whole life insurance policies and briefly highlight some of the pros and cons of each.

-This way, you’ll have a better understanding of how these two policies differ and why one shouldn’t consider a guaranteed renewable term as “comparable” to a whole life insurance policy because they really are quite diffent (absent any bias each have their own unique benefits).
+This way, you’ll better understand how these two policies differ and why one shouldn’t consider a guaranteed renewable term “comparable” to a whole life insurance policy because they are quite different (absent any bias, each has unique benefits).

 Term life insurance:

-Term life insurance is a type of life insurance policy that provides coverage for a specified term, or length of time.
-This type of policy does not build cash value and is generally less expensive than whole life insurance.
+Term life insurance is a type of life insurance policy that provides coverage for a specified term or time.
+This type of policy does not build cash value and is generally less expensive than whole-life insurance.

-Term life insurance is often used to provide financial protection for a specific period of time, such as 10, 20, or 30 years.
-It can be a good choice for those who want to protect their loved ones in the event of their premature death, but who don’t want or need the added features and cost of a permanent life insurance policy.
+Term life insurance is often used to provide financial protection for a specific period, such as 10, 20, or 30 years.
+It can be a good choice for those who want to protect their loved ones in the event of their premature death but who don’t want or need the added features and cost of a permanent life insurance policy.

 Some common uses for term life insurance include: